 Best Single Barrel (2020) – Russell’s Reserve Single Barrel Bourbon (#20-1209, Lincoln Road Package Store)

-There’s a lesson in this bottle, and I’m reminded of Reid & Emerald’s famous six-year Willett Family Estate #797 (damn, was that good) … When it comes to straight whiskey, age is only a number.
-In a year with so many fantastic ten and eleven-year Wild Turkey single barrels (several of which I debated for this award), it might surprise folks that I elected Lincoln Road’s #20-1209.
-And while those well-aged barrels are excellent, there’s something special about a profile you keep coming back to over and over again.
-It’s not easily explained, but regardless of age, when it’s right it’s right.
-And if you’re looking for a rickhouse compass, give Jamie and Misty Farris a call.
+There’s a lesson in this bottle, and I’m reminded of Reid & Emerald’s famous six-year 1789b Willett Family Estate #797 (damn, was that good) … When it comes to straight whiskey, age is only a number.
+In a year with so many fantastic ten- and eleven-year Wild Turkey single barrels (several of which I debated for this award), it might surprise folks that I elected Lincoln Road’s #20-1209.
+While those well-aged barrels are excellent, there’s something special about a profile you keep coming back to over and over again.
+It’s not easily explained, but regardless of age, when it’s right, it’s right.
+Oh, and if you’re looking for a rickhouse compass, give Jamie and Misty Farris a call.

 Patron’s Choice (2020) – Russell’s Reserve Single Barrel Bourbon

 Last year, I asked my generous Patreon supporters to select a Wild Turkey expression they felt deserving of praise.
 They elected Campari’s W. B. Saffell and I don’t blame them one bit.
 This year, out of the sea of annual Wild Turkey expressions, they chose another personal favorite of mine, Russell’s Reserve Single Barrel Bourbon.
 Once again, I don’t blame them.

 What can be said about Russell’s Reserve Single Barrel that hasn’t been said already?
 When it comes to tasting whiskey straight from a unique Wild Turkey barrel, outside of occasional Single Cask Nation bottlings, this is as close as you’ll get to the real thing.